How to Landscape Around Your Trees

 How to Landscape Around Your Trees Safely

-So first let’s talk about how to landscape safely around your trees.
+So, first, let’s talk about how to landscape safely around your trees.

 When digging around the roots, be very careful about how you do it.
-Use either a digging knife or a trowel to dig, rather than a large hovel.
+Use either a digging knife or a trowel to dig rather than a large shovel.
 If you do come across a root, move to a different spot.
 Also make sure that you don’t damage the bark at the bottom of the tree.
 Again, if your tree does get damaged in the process, it will invite pests and diseases into it.

-The Best Tips For Landscaping Around Your Trees
+The Best Tips for Landscaping Around Your Trees

-So what tips and tricks do we have for landscaping around trees?
+So, what tips and tricks do we have for landscaping around trees?
 Quite a few, actually.

 Mulching